LCLLajas/Simple-altimeter-with-oled/README.md

 # Simple altimeter with oled display

 This is a really simple example using two I2C devices.
-I've used bits and pieces from the example sketchs from the devices libraries.
+I've used bits and pieces from the example sketches from the devices libraries.

 **Caution:** Double check the sensor and display input voltage requirements.
 My sensor and display where 3.3V, both.